ulysses4ever/Monads.jl/doc/index.rst

            end
     MList([(1,2), (1,3), (2,1), (2,3), (3,1), (3,2)])

 This demonstrates the basic building blocks of a Julian monadic expression. ``@mdo`` opens the expression, followed by the name of the monad to compute in and a block with monadic computations.
 The ``<-`` operator is used to extract a value from a monad to use in a later step in the process.
-Combinators such as ``guard`` are automatically dispatched to the correct monad type, and the ``return`` expression wraps the final result.
+Combinators such as ``guard`` are automatically dispatched to the correct monad type, and the ``mreturn`` expression wraps the final result.

 With the ``Maybe`` monad, we can immediately terminate a computation that produces ``nothing`` rather than throw an error.::